The majority of online stores fold because they’re unable to drive traffic.

-The idea is to make your earliest adopters feel special, and like they have some ownership in what you’re doing, as well as motivate some of them to share what you’re doing organically.
+The idea is to make your earliest adopters feel special, that they have some ownership in what you’re doing, and to motivate them to share what you’re doing organically.

 Depending on what you’re selling, there’s also room for including periodic game mechanics (Harry’s gave free product away if you referred a certain amount of friends) or early VIP access for those who can’t wait to get their hands on what you’re selling.

-The payoff of building this pre-launch list and media list can be felt when reading Charlie Hoehn’s “12 Lesson’s I Learned While Marketing The 4 Hour Body”
+The payoff of building this pre-launch list and media list can be felt when reading Charlie Hoehn’s case study on launching The 4-Hour Body by Tim Ferriss.

 The result of all of this was a debut at #1 on the New York Times best seller list and maintaining a top 3 position for 3 weeks.
-It was also #4 on the Wall Street journal and USA Today lists, and was in the Top 5 Amazon best sellers between December 2010 and January 2011.
+It was also #4 on the Wall Street journal and USA Today lists, and was in the Top 5 Amazon best sellers.

-But for Soma, Mike Del Ponte’s water filter company, using a similar strategy meant raising $100,000 in 10 days.
+But remember that for Soma, Mike Del Ponte’s water filter company, using a similar strategy meant raising $100,000 in 10 days.

 For Harry’s, this meant launching to over 100,000 people, which eventually allowed them to purchase the old german factory where their blades were manufactured and raising an additional $122.5 million - all within the span of 10 months.